-Without the protections of bankruptcy, creditors could obtain judgments, garnish wages, and seize assets to enforce collection actions against you, leaving you without the money needed to live.
+Without the protection of bankruptcy, creditors could obtain judgments, garnish wages, and seize assets to enforce collection actions against you, leaving you without the money needed to live.

 The US Bankruptcy Code provides a safety net for consumers who encounter a long-term financial crisis.
 When you cannot keep up with your current debt payments and do not anticipate being able to turn things around in the near term, bankruptcy can prevent financial ruin.